s-goldman/Dusty-Evolved-Star-Kit/paper.md

 # User interface

 The package can be installed using `pip` and imported within python.
-Using "entrypoints", the package can be accessed from any terminal prompt once installed.
+Using "entrypoints", the package can also be accessed from any terminal prompt once installed.
 The fitting method uses a brute-force technique to ensure a true best fit.
 New grids of multi-dimensional radiative transfer models will be added to the model grid library as they are developed.
 The available model grids for this version are listed in Table 1.

 # Figures